 Help With Addiction

-If you think you are struggling with addiction or dependency I can help you start to understand why you've found yourself here and how yo can begin to take back control.
+If you are struggling with addiction or dependency understanding why you've found yourself here might be a crucial part on the way to bringing life back under some control.

 When we are angry or frustrated with ourselves or others for destructive behaviour, and when we dismiss addiction as "weakness" we are worsening the problem which created the addiction in the first place.
 At the heart of an addict is disconnection from a healthy sense of self, the world and the people in it.
 To criticise and demonise serves only to make matters worse.